Munier Raychouni

-Munier Mohammed Yassine Raychouni (منير ريشوني; born 29 December 1986) is a football manager and former player who was most recently the interim manager of Jahn Regensburg.
+Munier Mohammed Yassine Raychouni (born 29 December 1986) is a German professional football coach and former player who is the assistant coach of club SSV Jahn Regensburg.

+Raychouni played as a defender or midfielder in Germany, Singapore, Lebanon, Bahrain, and Thailand.

+Early life

-Born in Germany to a Lebanese father and German mother, Raychouni played in Germany, Singapore, Lebanon and Indonesia.
+Raychouni was born in Germany to a Lebanese father and German mother.

 Playing career

 Early career

 Raychouni played youth football for SC Berliner Amateure, 1.
 FC Wilmersdorf, and Tennis Borussia Berlin.

 Singapore

 Flying to Singapore to trial for Woodlands Wellington of the local S.League in January 2011, due to Canadian player Sergio De Luca contacting them, Raychouni eventually signed a one-year contract with the club.
 He recorded his first appearance in a 1–0 defeat to Hougang United, playing the full 90 minutes.
 Provided with a remuneration and an apartment by Woodlands Wellington, the Lebanese footballer operated mostly as a centre-back throughout his stay there, sometimes selected as captain and ending the season with 31 appearances.